mingislight/mingislight.github.io/_posts/2025-08-18-build-my-own-to-be-a-good-member.md

 title: "From Building My Own Team to Becoming a Good Team Member"
 date: 2025-08-18
 author: Ming Chu
-tags: [Teamwork, Healthcare IT, Reflection, Faith, Healthcare IT]
+tags: [Teamwork, Healthcare IT, Reflection, Faith]
 image: /assets/img/bowling_event.png
 description: "A bowling night reminder that true teamwork is found in humility, joy, and serving others with the right heart."
 keywords: "teamwork, healthcare IT, Epic support, team culture, faith"